 In some cases, oral appliances may be a better solution, but it will have to be considered on a case-by-case basis to determine which is the best sleep apnea treatment for you or your loved one.

-To learn more about the benefits of sleep apnea treatment after stroke or find the right treatment for you or a loved one in River Edge, please call 201-546-8512 today for an appointment with sleep dentist Dr. Marlen Martirossian at the River Edge Dental Center for TMJ, Sleep, & Reconstructive Dentistry.
+To learn more about the benefits of sleep apnea treatment after stroke or find the right treatment for you or a loved one, please call 201-343-4044 today for an appointment with sleep dentist Dr. Marlen Martirossian at River Edge Dental, New Jersey’s center for TMJ, sleep apnea & reconstructive dentistry.